 ENERGY STAR in the United States and Canada

 Comparing products without a single set of standards can be a daunting task.
 ENERGY STAR makes such comparison quite easy.
 However, these standards may change so as to keep up with the ever changing environmental policies and evolving technology.
 When comparing products, always ensure that you refer to the most recent figures.
 It’s worth noting that ENERGY STAR products offer different levels of energy efficiency.
-Take a look at these individual performance markers to understand the differences.

 Also referred to as U-VALUE.
 U-FACTOR is the measurement of the resistance of any given product to heat loss.
 Windows that provide better insulation have a lower U-FACTOR.
 Such windows do not let much heat to escape.
 A higher U-FACTOR means increased heat loss.
 When choosing windows during the colder season, it is advisable to go for those with a low U-FACTOR.
 With such windows, you will save on your heating bills.

 Solar heat gain coefficient is the amount of solar radiation that is transmitted into a building through the window.
 Solar heat gain coefficient is a figure between 0 and 1.
 A lower number indicates that the window transmits low amount of solar heat.
 Solar heat gain coefficient mainly determines the type of glass that was used to make a window.